KRTirtho/schoolacious/CONTRIBUTION.md

 To contribute to any part of the project you must know following tools & technologies or be familiar with

 -   **Nodejs**:
     Nodejs always had an good reputation for being fast & simple in for such application that was previously impossible for other server-side technologies.
 It's event based architecture enables it to be faster & the superior event loop makes it possible to run concurrently.
-VESchool uses Nodejs because of it use case for huge I/O related operations.
+Schoolacious uses Nodejs because of it use case for huge I/O related operations.
 Almost 90% of the application is based on data retrieval or data pushing.
 Thus it makes sense to use an server-side framework that is well reputed for being fast for I/O operations.
 Knowing nodejs lts (currently version **14.x**) is important & core tools supporting this version of node might also help

 -   **Typescript**: Typescript is the typed superset of JavaScript.
 It removes or at least tries to mitigate the legacy problems of JavaScript.
-VESchool uses typescript for the entire project instead of javascript because typescript ensures type safety & filters out common patterns of mistake.
+Schoolacious uses typescript for the entire project instead of javascript because typescript ensures type safety & filters out common patterns of mistake.
 Its strongly typed system make the debugging easier & Dev Experience better than ever before

-    > **Info**: Typescript **decorators** are the core foundation of VESchool's backend [Nestjs](https://nestjs.com) & database driver [TypeORM](https://typeorm.io)
+    > **Info**: Typescript **decorators** are the core foundation of Schoolacious's backend [Nestjs](https://nestjs.com) & database driver [TypeORM](https://typeorm.io)

--   **Jest**: VESchool runs all of its testing with jest.
+-   **Jest**: Schoolacious runs all of its testing with jest.
 Jest is fast & modern.
 It has all the necessary testing tools built into it.
 Thus using jest as the testing framework makes sense these days.
 For upgrading any testing facility or any test please use jest & always create test that are valid for this project
 -   **Rust**: Rust is a super fast, lightweight, memory safe compiled system level programming language by mozilla.org.
-VESchool uses it for higher & complex computational task.
+Schoolacious uses it for higher & complex computational task.
 Its a replacement for C++ but with better memory safety.
 For current project state, it doesn't have any application.
 Thus knowing or not knowing it doesn't matter.
 But there's a bigger chance that it will be used

 ## Frontend

-Knowledge & familiarity with following packages/libraries is required to contribute to the frontend part of the VESchool project
+Knowledge & familiarity with following packages/libraries is required to contribute to the frontend part of the Schoolacious project

 -   **React**: We use Facebook's open source frontend UI library [React](https://reactjs.org/).
 React is awesome & has huge community support.
 Has so many packages to work with.
 Also modern react features enables project to be more fancy & gives a unbelievable developer experience.
-Learn & contribute to frontend of VESchool by following the [DESIGN_GUIDELINES](DESIGN_GUIDELINES.md)
+Learn & contribute to frontend of Schoolacious by following the [DESIGN_GUIDELINES](DESIGN_GUIDELINES.md)

--   **Chakra-UI**: Chakra-UI is the design & component toolkit that VESchool going to use.
+-   **Chakra-UI**: Chakra-UI is the design & component toolkit that Schoolacious going to use.
 It has beautiful design principals with minimal & attractive designs.
 Has react support & uses @emotion/react to design.
 It follows the CSS in JS convention.
 Learn more from chakra-ui.com

--   **React-Query**: react-query is the caching, prefetching & auto query base of VESchool's frontend.
+-   **React-Query**: react-query is the caching, prefetching & auto query base of Schoolacious's frontend.
 Its rich interface of caching & easy access to query-client gives the developer a breeze of happiness.
 Using it for querying & caching make the application faster & reduces api load of backend.
 Perfectly knowing this library is really important.
 Any kind of API call should be done using react-query features.
 Learn more about this package in react-query.tanstack.com

 -   **formik & yup**: Easy tools for form validation & handling.
 Knowing this is pretty important.
-Since the frontend of VESchool is really input heavy
+Since the frontend of Schoolacious is really input heavy

 -   **zustand**: A minimal, lightweight & simple client-side state manager.
-VESchool uses it to avoid the complexity of other flux based state managers & tries to keep the logic as simple as React-Context but not React-Context
+Schoolacious uses it to avoid the complexity of other flux based state managers & tries to keep the logic as simple as React-Context but not React-Context

 ## Backend

-Nodejs based backend requires following packages to be familiar with to contribute to VESchool backend part
+Nodejs based backend requires following packages to be familiar with to contribute to Schoolacious backend part

 -   **express**: Express is a fast & minimal http library for Nodejs.
 Its not that important to know but the framework Nestjs using it under the hood but quite of its API is exposed to the developer & it is important for some use cases too

 -   **NestJS**: Nest (NestJS) is a framework for building efficient, scalable Node.js server-side applications.
 It encourages the developer to follow certain guidelines to keep the project steady even in large scale.
 NestJS is the only framework in NodeJS that enables building web servers & APIs with meta programming.
 Most of the time big enterprise level server-side application uses meta decorators or derive statements to create routes.
 NestJS respects that pattern of meta programming & mixes the good part of meta programming with OOP.
 Also it gives the developer hint for every wrong this.
-VESchool decided to use NestJS as the server-side framework because it has strong design & structural principal inspired by Angular but not Angular.
+Schoolacious decided to use NestJS as the server-side framework because it has strong design & structural principal inspired by Angular but not Angular.
 It has the right tools built into it to do all the stuff alone.
 Has GraphQL/WebSocket/Authentication etc built right into it keeping the developer experience a breeze

 -   **TypeORM**: TypeORM is a database driver for sql/no-sql databases.
 It supports all the major databases currently available in this world.
-VESchool uses it because it has the same design & code principal of NestJS with Typescript Decorators & fits well with the architecture of NestJS.
+Schoolacious uses it because it has the same design & code principal of NestJS with Typescript Decorators & fits well with the architecture of NestJS.
 NestJS also has an official support for this package.
 TypeORM is one the most recommended nodejs database driver after mongoose-orm.
-Its the only database driver that VESchool will only use
+Its the only database driver that Schoolacious will only use

 -   **PostgreSQL**: PostgreSQL (in short psql) is an OSDS (Open Source Database Software).
 It has minimal licensing with freedom to use it anywhere even for commercial use.
 Its faster & reliable & has rich extension support.
-VESchool will use database as the primary database as most of the data of VESchool is relational (many-to-many)
+Schoolacious will use database as the primary database as most of the data of Schoolacious is relational (many-to-many)

 -   **MongoDB**: Mongodb is the no-sql database that is free to use & doesn't require licensing for commercial usa cases.
-Its the secondary database software of VESchool.
+Its the secondary database software of Schoolacious.
 Many of the non-relational & unstructured data will be stored in this. **Currently, there is no part for its use case in the project.
 It will be used in future if needed**

 > **Note**: If you don't know any of the language/library/framework its not a shame, don't hesitate to learn.
 As learning is the best thing you can do in you're life.
 Use the [Learning Materials](#learning-materials) that was provided for the tools that were used in this project.
 After all you don't need to know each of the technology **just knowing the part that you're intending to contribute is enough**